The Government has reduced RUC rates again by 36% from 1 March 2023 to 30 June 2023.

 When you enter this distance, our system will calculate the distance you've already used (or travelled) and how much is still unused.

-Any unused distance will then automatically be credited towards the new licence you're buying.
+Any unused distance will then automatically be credited towards the new licence you're buying at the discounted rate.

 This is called an overlap licence.